Texas School Law states that students must be in attendance at least 90% of the time to receive credit for a course.

 The student is present for at least part of the day (comes to school and checks out early or comes to school after a medical appointment and reports to the Attendance Office upon returning).
-Documentation from the health care professional confirming the appointment is turned in within 3 days of returning to school.
-Attendance Office will decide approval for the ‘H’ excuse.
+Documentation from the health care professional confirming the appointment is required upon returning to school.
+The Attendance Office will decide approval for the ‘H’ excuse.
 Teachers CANNOT change an absence to an ‘H’ excuse.
 This can only be done by the attendance secretary.

-Parents should monitor ‘Parent Connection’ to ensure receipt of the health care note from the Doctor’s office.
+Parents are encouraged to monitor HAC (Home Access Center) to ensure receipt of the health care note from the Doctor’s office.

 Obtaining missed assignments during an absence:

 For absences less than 3 days, the student can email their teacher or obtain the assignments upon their return to school.
 For absences over 3 days, the parent/guardian can email the teachers or contact (210) 397-5150 to request homework to be available for pick-up by 4:30 p.m. in the Attendance Office the next day.
 Please allow 24 hours notice.